Selected Signature Experiences

 Our Laos team is comprised of many long-term staff who have developed great relationships with local suppliers, especially in and around Luang Prabang and Vientiane.

-Ruben Derksen, our Laos team’s Business Manager, grew up in Bhutan, Nepal, India, the United States, Zimbabwe, France and the Netherlands.
+Ruben Derksen, our Laos team’s General Manager, grew up in Bhutan, Nepal, India, the United States, Zimbabwe, France and the Netherlands.
 He’s fluent in English, Dutch and French.
 Based in our Vientiane Head Office and having traveled through 36 countries to date, he continuously follows his passion for discovery.
 Ruben’s roots have a strong connection with responsible tourism.
 Drawing on his extensive travel experience, he’s eager to help put together people’s ideal holiday wishes.

 Jason Rolan, our American Sales Manager, considers Laos his home after living and working here for over a decade.
 Tourism is a wonderful opportunity for learning and personal growth, Jason believes, and it can all be done in a way that benefits the people living in the places our travelers visit.